-To visualise numeric figures, the charts and graphs are best.
-And like any analytical tool, excel provides several kind of charts for different kind of data.
+To visualize numeric figures, the charts and graphs are best.
+And like any analytical tool, excel provides several kinds of charts for different kinds of data.

 how many chart types does excel offer?

-All charts are found on ribbon.
-In Insert ?
+All charts are found on the ribbon.
+In Insert?
 Charts?
 All Charts

 These charts types are: